A look at statistics showing how the insurance industry fared in consumer class action settlements.

 Advisors need guidance and information in order to grow their business.
 If they don’t get that from BGAs, their options are limited.
 It is important enough that advisors would even trade a little bit of the compensation for more direction.

 “At this point in my career, I’m happy to pay for this BGA to hold meaningful seminars on new product developments, new applications of products or emerging issues that consumers are facing.
+Ten to twenty years from now we’re going to see BGAs taking up the best things that insurance companies of 30 years ago did, which was recruiting, training, nurturing and mentoring.”

 How big could BGAs get?
 Weber said he sees some taking slots in the top 25 companies with tens of thousands of advisors, especially if they break out of their regions and go national.